publisha/publisha.github.io/_screencasts/popon_animated_infixedlayoutepub.md

 published: true
 categories: [InDesign, ePub]
 ---
-This is the second screencastthat deals with interactive information for the fixed-layout ePub.
+This is the second screencast that deals with interactive information for the fixed-layout ePub.

 This time we _animate_ the object onto the screen.